Contactless Curbside Park and Pick Up

-Hampton Community Library is pleased to begin offering limited contactless curbside pick up of physical library books and materials.
+Hampton Community Library is pleased to begin offering limited contactless curbside park and pick up of physical library books and materials.

 Important Service Notes

 This service is limited to items currently on the shelf at Hampton Community Library.

 Wait times for holds placed are longer than usual.

 Items may be returned in the Book Drop at Hampton Community Library.

 Due dates will be automatically extended unless there is a hold on it.